HDF-NI/hdf5.ws/readme.md

 ```
 For the 'test panning images' test I copy the http://www.nasa.gov/images/content/734344main_g306_wide_large.jpg picture to hdf5.ws/test/examples folder.

-I'll be going thru the testing this week to go further; there is a chrome driver  bug(https://bugs.chromium.org/p/chromedriver/issues/detail?id=841) that does't allow the html5 d&d cmmands to succeed.
+There is a chrome driver  bug(https://bugs.chromium.org/p/chromedriver/issues/detail?id=841) that does't allow the html5 d&d cmmands to succeed.

 But the more pressing issue is the handling of large images.
-Working on the algorithms to bring regions up in the most efficient manner
+Working on the algorithms to bring regions up in the most efficient manner.
+ Currently can bring up regions in a tiled fashion without any compression.

 [node-version-image]: https://img.shields.io/node/v/hdf5.svg